How is COVID-19 changing the office and the way we work?

 Although it’s hard to predict exactly what the workplace will look like in the wake of COVID-19, it seems increasingly likely that it will not revert to its previous model.

 Companies have been forced to embrace remote working at its most extreme level, and this will have paved the way for more flexible workplace strategies going forwards.
-It’s also clear that new steps will need to be taken in order to protect the health and wellbeing of employees within the workplace.
-Following this global pandemic, the office we return to will undoubtedly become somewhat different to the one we left.
+It’s also clear that new steps will need to be taken in order to protect the health and wellbeing of employees.
+Following this pandemic, the office we return to will undoubtedly become somewhat different to the one we left nearly a year ago.